dolphinkiss/cookiecutter-django-aws-eb/{{cookiecutter.project_name}}/README.md

 Remember that using AWS Elastic Beanstalk will cause charges on your AWS account.
 If you are a new user, you can use the free tier for one year.

-## Stuff to add related to python environment

-/home/ec2-user/django-manage.sh is script for running management commands